Arizona State vs. Washington State NCAA Football Odds, Plays and Insights | October 30, 2021

 Washington State Stats and Trends

-- Washington State has played eight games, with five wins against the spread.
+- Washington State has five wins against the spread in eight games this season.

 - Washington State's games this season have hit the over on two of eight set point totals (25%).

-- The Cougars rack up 24.9 points per game, six more than the Sun Devils give up (18.9).
+- This year the Cougars average six more points per game (24.9) than the Sun Devils surrender (18.9).

-- Washington State is 4-2 against the spread and 4-2 overall in games when it records more than 18.9 points.
+- Washington State is 4-2 against the spread and 4-2 overall when the team puts up more than 18.9 points.

-- The Cougars have turned the ball over 13 times this season, two more turnovers than the Sun Devils have forced (11).
+- The Cougars have turned the ball over two more times (13 total) than the Sun Devils have forced a turnover (11) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.